Idas Blue (Plebejus idas)

 12513 M

 a male which did not look like classic idas, perhaps because it is in the shade and the white chevrons inside the unh lunules show up clearly.
-It was quite large and I did wonder about Zephyr Blue (Plebejus pylaon) which is a larger Plebejus although I have never knowingly seen one, but pylaon does not have silver studs and this clearly does.
-Idas it is, then.
+It was quite large and I did wonder about Zephyr Blue (Plebejus pylaon trappi) which is a larger Plebejus although I have never knowingly seen one, but pylaon does not have silver studs and this clearly does.
+Additionally, it is now suspected that pylaon no longer occurs in France.
+In any event, pylaon was reclassified in 2017 as Alpine Zephyr Blue (Kretania trappi).

 1120